AndyHuh98/Beginner-Games/README.md

 # Beginner-Games
-These are games that a beginner to C++ can make (such as myself), and are designed by a beginner -- as such they will definitely have errors with efficiency and length.
+These are games that a beginner to coding can make (such as myself), and are designed by a beginner -- as such they will definitely have errors with efficiency and length.
 However, they can be a good inspiration for projects to work on.

 # Improvements to Make
 1. Number Guesser Genie: